balancednetwork/docs/smart-contracts/Loans.md

 * Must be a supported asset type.
 * Must be active.
 #### _amountToBorrow:
+* must be larger than 0
-* Must be above 10 usd in value.
+* Total debt must be above 10 usd in value.
 * current user debt + _amountToBorrow + fee is below locking ratio for specified collateral.
 * _amountToBorrow + fee does not bring total debt + bad debt for specified collateral above debt ceiling.